warmcat/libwebsockets/READMEs/README.coding.md

 anything new for him.
 This is how unix shell piping works, you may have `cat a.txt | grep xyz > remote", but actually that does not cat anything from a.txt while remote cannot accept anything new.

+@section oneper Only one lws_write per WRITEABLE callback

+From v2.5, lws strictly enforces only one lws_write() per WRITEABLE callback.

+You will receive a message about "Illegal back-to-back write of ... detected" if there is a second lws_write() before returning to the event loop.

+This is because with http/2, the state of the network connection carrying a wsi is unrelated to any state of the wsi.
+The situation on http/1 where a new request implied a new tcp connection and new SSL buffer, so you could assume some window for writes is no longer true.
+Any lws_write() can fail and be buffered for completion by lws; it will be auto-completed by the event loop.

+Note that if you are handling your own http responses, writing the headers needs to be done with a separate lws_write() from writing any payload.
+That means after writing the headers you must call `lws_callback_on_writable(wsi)` and send any payload from the writable callback.

 @section otherwr Do not rely on only your own WRITEABLE requests appearing